Loopring/protocols/packages/loopring_v3/circuit/statements.md

 Notes:

-- The inverse exists for all values except 0
+- Enforces A != 0 by using the trick that the inverse exists for all values except 0.
 - Constraint logic from https://github.com/daira/r1cs/blob/master/zkproofs.pdf

 ## RequireNotEqual statement